Spark-clustering-notebook/ClusteringIndices/README.md

 # Clustering Indices  with Spark-notebook

-This work was done during an internship (2016) at Computer Science Laboratory (Laboratoire d'Informatique de Paris Nord, LIPN) at the University of Paris 13, with
+This work was done during an internship (L3, 2016) at Computer Science Laboratory (Laboratoire d'Informatique de Paris Nord, LIPN) at the University of Paris 13, with

-CAO Anh Quan (USTH, Vitenam)
+CAO Anh Quan (University of Science and Technology of Hanoi)

 supervized by